Doodleverse/dash_doodler/README.md

 sudo docker rm www
 ```

-Don't ask me about Docker.
-That's all I know.
+Please don't ask me about Docker - that's all I know.
 Please contribute Docker workflows and suggestions!

 ## <a name="ack"></a>Acknowledgements

-Based on [this plotly example](https://github.com/plotly/dash-sample-apps/tree/master/apps/dash-image-segmentation) and the previous openCV based implementation [doodle_labeller](https://github.com/dbuscombe-usgs/doodle_labeller), that actually has origins in a USGS CDI-sponsored class I taught in summer of 2018, called [dl-tools](https://github.com/dbuscombe-usgs/dl_tools).
+Inspired by [this plotly example](https://github.com/plotly/dash-sample-apps/tree/master/apps/dash-image-segmentation) and the previous openCV based implementation [doodle_labeller](https://github.com/dbuscombe-usgs/doodle_labeller), that actually has origins in a USGS CDI-sponsored class I taught in summer of 2018, called [dl-tools](https://github.com/dbuscombe-usgs/dl_tools).
 So, it's been a 3+ year effort!

 ## <a name="contribute"></a>Contributing
 Contributions are welcome, and they are greatly appreciated!
 Credit will always be given.